Bees Unlimited Siem Reap

 Contact Bees Unlimited to learn how you can make a difference for good when it comes to beekeeping and sustainable honey-harvesting in Cambodia; and, while visiting Siem Reap, please don't hesitate to contact Bees Unlimited to arrange a bee tour where you can observe this unique rafter beekeeping tradition.

-Bees Unlimited has not only helped steer the 60-odd rafter beekeepers of NW Cambodia away from one-cut-take-all harvesting; but we have also taken this local--and dying--tradition to yet another level, by introducing both rafter beekeeping and sustainable honey-harvesting to other communities in Cambodia.
+Over the years Bees Unlimited has helped steer rafter beekeepers in NW Cambodia away from destructive one-cut-take-all harvesting, and taken the rafter beekeeping tradition to yet another level, by introducing it and sustainable honey-harvesting to other communities in this country.

 * * * * *